snok/drf-openapi-tester/docs/publish.rst

 A publish to test-pypi is done every time a branch is merged into master (this means that the job will fail if the version already exists, but that's fine).

 To publish to pypi, the push-to-pypi jobs is triggered by creating a ``release`` in the Github UI.
-See previous release for formatting.
+See previous releases for formatting.

 Read the docs